Ed Belfour: San Jose Sharks and Dallas Stars

 Following a dismal half-season with the Sharks, Belfour signed as a free agent with the Dallas Stars on July 2, 1997.
-During the season, Belfour played 61 games and had a 1.88 GAA as his team won the Presidents' Trophy and made it to the Western Conference Finals only to lose to the Detroit Red Wings.
+During the season, Belfour played 61 games and had a 1.88 GAA as his team won the Presidents' Trophy and made it to the Western Conference Final only to lose to the Detroit Red Wings.

 The next season, the Stars repeated their regular season championship and Belfour won his fourth William M. Jennings Trophy.
 In the playoffs, Belfour won duels against past Vezina- and Stanley Cup-winning goaltenders Grant Fuhr and Patrick Roy, respectively.
 The Stars won the Stanley Cup, beating the Buffalo Sabres in six games, capped by an incredible goalie duel against former backup Dominik Hašek that ended in a 2–1 win in the third overtime.
 Belfour made 53 saves to Hašek's 50, and for the entire Finals, had a 1.26 GAA to Hašek's 1.68.

 Belfour backstopped his team to another consecutive finals appearance, winning his second seven-game Western Conference final duel against the Colorado Avalanche's Patrick Roy.
 The Stars lost the Cup in double-overtime to the New Jersey Devils.
-Belfour had 4 shutouts in that playoffs, including a triple-overtime blanking of the Devils in game five of the finals series.
+Belfour had four shutouts in that playoffs, including a triple-overtime blanking of the Devils in game five of the Final series.

 During the 2001–02 season, the Stars began to play poorly and there was a falling out between then-Stars coach Ken Hitchcock and GM Bob Gainey.
 After a poor season, the Stars decided not to re-sign Belfour and named Marty Turco the starting goalie for the next season.